Non-Blocking Simultaneous Multithreading: Embracing the Resiliency of Deep Neural Networks: Introduction

-Our contributions in this paper are as follows: \begin{itemize} \item We introduce the concept of non-blocking simultaneous multithreading (\VSMT{}), which increases DNN hardware utilization by exploiting DNN tolerance to reduced numerical precision, data-width variability, and unstructured sparsity.
+Our contributions in this paper are as follows: \begin{itemize} \item We introduce the concept of non-blocking simultaneous multithreading (\VSMT{}), which increases DNN hardware utilization by exploiting DNN algorithmic resiliency and unstructured sparsity.
+Specifically, we present an \VSMT{} scheme in which the non-blocking operation is enabled by reducing the numerical precision of values on-the-fly.
 By not blocking any thread, \VSMT{} achieves a speedup that is directly proportional to the number of threads.

 \item We demonstrate \VSMT{} applicability using \ARCH{}, which is an \VSMT{}-enabled output-stationary systolic array.
 We describe different resource sharing strategies in which \ARCH{} employs both MAC unit and output register sharing. \item We evaluate a 2-threaded and a 4-threaded \ARCH{} in terms of speedup, area, power, energy, and model accuracy with various state-of-the-art CNN models and the ImageNet dataset. \end{itemize}